CMSLabIITK/SQS_generation/README.md

 <br>

 ## Step 5:
 The structure generated can now be used for the DFT run.
 However, before this, it needs to be converted, which can be read in the DFT software; for example, for VASP, we need the structure file in POSCAR format.
 For this, I have written a small tool that converts the bestsqs.out to POSCAR.
-Here is the [link](https://github.com/albert-hzbn/sqs_to_poscar) for the same.
+Here is the <a href="https://github.com/albert-hzbn/sqs_to_poscar" target="_blank">link</a> for the same.
 Don't forget to scale the lattice parameters close to the alloy before calculation as the lattice parameter is considered in the above example as 1.

 </div>